ddubny/ddubny.github.io/_posts/2023-06-05-Data Driven Society Project.markdown

 This project is focused on the social use and the visualization of data.

 I was the team leader of this project, and our team members including me are from the student government.
 When I was a vice-president in my department, I've often heard complaints about the commute environment.
 Accordingly, Memories of that time led us to choose this topic !!

+---

 *( note : you can click the image to zoom-in ~ )*
-*PPT made by me.*

----

 <center> <img src="/images/post_4/post_4-01.png" width="600" height="450"> </center>